-Ear or forehead – which is better?
+Ear or forehead – which of these thermometers is better?

 1. Easy to Use

-You simply swipe the thermometer across your baby’s forehead (be sure to read the exact instructions for each thermometer as this may vary slightly).
+Simply swipe the thermometer across your baby’s forehead (be sure to read the exact instructions for each thermometer as this may vary slightly).
 Whether your baby is fussy or fast asleep, the forehead thermometer is non-intrusive and super easy to use.

 The forehead thermometer enables you to get your baby’s temperature reading in a flash.
 Most forehead thermometers will produce a beeping sound when they are done taking the reading.
 Time is always of the essence especially with a sick child and this thermometer ensures you do not waste any.

 The forehead thermometer is among the most expensive in the market.